Muskrat: Distribution and ecology

-Muskrats are found over most of Canada and the United States and a small part of northern Mexico.
-They were introduced to Europe in the beginning of the 20th century and have become an invasive species in northwestern Europe.
-They mostly inhabit wetlands, areas in or near saline and freshwater wetlands, rivers, lakes, or ponds.
+Muskrats are found in most of Canada, the United States, and a small part of northern Mexico.
+They were introduced to Europe at the beginning of the 20th century and have become an invasive species in northwestern Europe.
+They primarily inhabit wetlands, areas in or near saline and freshwater wetlands, rivers, lakes, or ponds.
 They are not found in Florida, where the round-tailed muskrat, or Florida water rat (Neofiber alleni), fills their ecological niche.

-Their populations naturally cycle; in areas where they become abundant, they are capable of removing much of the vegetation in wetlands.
+Their populations naturally cycle; in areas where they become abundant, they can remove much of the vegetation in wetlands.
 They are thought to play a major role in determining the vegetation of prairie wetlands in particular.
 They also selectively remove preferred plant species, thereby changing the abundance of plant species in many kinds of wetlands.
 Species commonly eaten include cattail and yellow water lily.
-Alligators are thought to be an important natural predator, and the absence of muskrats from Florida may in part be the result of alligator predation.
+Alligators are thought to be an important natural predator, and the absence of muskrats from Florida may, in part, be the result of alligator predation.

-While much wetland habitat has been eliminated due to human activity, new muskrat habitat has been created by the construction of canals or irrigation channels (e.g., acequias), and the muskrat remains common and widespread.
-They are able to live alongside streams which contain the sulfurous water that drains away from coal mines.
+While much wetland habitat has been eliminated due to human activity, new muskrat habitat has been created by the construction of canals or irrigation channels (e.g., acequias), and the muskrat remains widespread.
+They can live alongside streams that contain the sulfurous water that drains away from coal mines.
 Fish and frogs perish in such streams, yet muskrats may thrive and occupy the wetlands.
 Muskrats also benefit from human persecution of some of their predators.

 The muskrat is classed as a "prohibited new organism" under New Zealand's Hazardous Substances and New Organisms Act 1996, preventing it from being imported into the country.

 The trematode Metorchis conjunctus can also infect muskrats.